Luis de Molina: Contract law

-Discussing the “diamond-water paradox”, Molina cogitated a theory of just price where the utility wasn't take into account.
-Thus, in his De jure et Justitia he said, “the just price of a pearl, which can be used only to decorate, is higher than the just price of grain, bread, or horses, even if the utility of these things is superior.”
+Discussing the "diamond-water paradox", Molina cogitated a theory of just price where the utility was not taken into account.
+Thus, in his De jure et Justitia he said, "the just price of a pearl, which can be used only to decorate, is higher than the just price of grain, bread, or horses, even if the utility of these things is superior."

 Furthermore, he discusses the effect of defects of consent on the validity of contractual commitments and allows, with Lessius, to distinctly separate the matters of contract law and testamentary law.

 Economy

 In his writings on economics, Molina helped further develop a theory of price inflation proposed by Juan de Medina and Martín de Azpilcueta in Salamanca, writing that "[i]n equal circumstances, the more abundant money is in one place, so much less is its value to buy things or to acquire things that are not money."